travelgateX/documentation-site/content/legacy/docs/car/DSF/common-elements.md

 This node will be in every request and response objects.

-The request objects contains the supplier's configuration, urls and credentials.
+The request objects contain the supplier's configuration, urls and credentials.

-The response object contains the operation status and errors if any.
+The response object contains the operation status and errors, if any.